 • Game Development, Animation, and Motion Graphics

-• Professional Photography
+• Photography + Visual Media

 • Visual Communication

-Business:
+School of Business:

 • Accounting

-• Business Office Technology
+• Office Administration and Technology

 • Architectural and Engineering Computer Aided Design